 So here’s step one: sign up for the mailing list through SG program manager Klaas @ firstname.lastname@example.org

-Tell me your name, what you’re studying, and briefly what your interest is as a human being in cultural and social matters.
+Tell me your name, what you’re studying, researching, or otherwise doing at the uni, and briefly what your interest is as a human being in cultural and social matters.

 When you sign up for the SG Academy mailing list, you will receive regular updates on the upcoming material, and the date and location where we will discuss it.
 Just RSVP if and when you want to join a discussion and you’ll get a confirmation.
 Discussions (and reading/viewing materials) will be informal and in English, led by Klaas.
 The groups will be no bigger than 10-15 people, and we’ll get together during lunch breaks in the TU Library.
 If you like, you can write about your thoughts or observations and we’ll publish them on the SG website.